e-middleton/A1/README.md

 Overall, I think my organization strategy for these assignments should be updated, and I should spend more time thinking about how different methods can complement each other or work together, instead of looking at them in isolation.

+I realized I completely misunderstood how set(int index, T val) was supposed to work.
+I had previously thought I could add a value anywhere as long as the index was within the capacity initially declared/the size of the internal array.
+But when I ran it through the autograder, I realized that I needed to add those elements before they could be set, and then I had to rewrite a large portion of the code.